-Senior year of high school is no doubt a stressful year for many.
+Senior year of high school is no doubt a stress for many.
 Between classes, college search, college applications, scholarship applications, extracurricular activities, financial aid, homework, test prep for the ACT or SAT, and maybe even work, it’s a lot on a student’s plate!
-Here are some ways you can balance your final year of high school and getting ready for your college career.
+Here are some ways you can de-stress and balance your final year of high school stress and getting ready for your college career.

 Create a Schedule

 A schedule is a great tool to use at any time, and especially during these more stressful periods.
 Start by taking note of deadlines.
-When are college applications due?
+When are college application deadlines?
 When is your ACT test?
 Once you’re accepted, you have new questions to ask.
 When does your college need certain paperwork?
-When do you have to select an orientation day?
+When do you have to select an orientation day (check out our checklist!)?
 Then you have your high school to-do lists.
 What day is your history project due?
 When is your English midterm?
 Write down all of these important dates, for both your current classes and college.

 Save Some Things For Summer

 Not all of your college prep has to be completed during the final semester of high school.
 If you choose your college courses in early June and have finals left, you don’t have to rush out to get your books right away.
-Save it for the upcoming summer months.
+Save it for the summer before college.
 You can also save your college packing list for these warm weeks.

 You can also ask your parents for help when it comes to actually heading to college.
 There is a lot you need to remember to bring with you the first year of college, a lot you’re going to forget at home, and a lot you’re not going to need at all.
 Ask your parents what they think you may need or what can be left behind.
 They may bring up something you completely forgot or never even thought of.
 It can be one less thing on your mind during a stressful year.